Knoll’s Law of Media Accuracy: Remember that Not Everything in the News Is True

 • Knoll’s law of media accuracy is the adage that “everything you read in the newspapers is absolutely true, except for the rare story of which you happen to have firsthand knowledge”.

-• For example, Knoll’s law suggests that someone might watch a news story about an event that they were personally involved with, and notice that the story is full of errors, but then forget that these types of errors exist when watching news stories about other events, with which they’re not as familiar.
+• For example, this suggests that someone might notice that a news story about an event they were personally involved with is full of errors, but then forget that these errors exist when watching news stories about other events.